|amino acid brain boosters||Amino Acid Brain Boosters

 Phosphatidylserine also helps the brain process energy.
 The brain requires a lot of energy to carry out its functions.
 The vast majority of the cell energy functions are carried out by mitochondria membranes, which are the energy powerhouses of the nerve cells.
 PS gets into these membranes, alongside CoQ10 and vitamin E, improving energy efficiency.

 For those who require all of their vitamins, minerals and amino acids in one complex, Brain Link, a complete neurotransmitter complex that supplies the body and brain with all of the needed nutrients.
 Brain Link is excellent for children or adults and can be mixed with any fruit juice.
 Brain Link is excellent for those who have absorption problems and require a faster breakdown of nutrients.
-Recommended dose is one to three scoops once or twice daily.

 The brain is compromised of 60 percent structural fat that governs nerve cell function.
 The nerve cells are extremely rich in omega 3 fatty acids.
 Deficiencies in essential fatty acids (EFA’s) impair mind, mood, memory and behavior.
 Essential fatty acids must be taken by both children and adults on a daily basis.

 Docosahexaenoic Acid (DHA) is the building block of the brain.
 DHA is an omega 3 fatty acid.
 It is the primary building block of the brain and eyes.
 The brain itself is made up of 60% fat and DHA is the most abundant in the brain and the retina.
 DHA is essential for children and adult brain development.
 The best source is Neuromins DHA.
 The suggested dose is one morning and afternoon.